james-l-online/Tuition-No-Worry-Project/tf-acr/README.md

 # tf-acr (Container Registry)

 This folder contains the Terraform manifest(s) for provisioning an Azure Container Registry (ACR) for the Tuition-No-Worry project.
-Files are intentionally kept here for review; the repository currently ignores this folder so it won't be tracked by default.
+Files are intentionally kept here for review

 What is included (review-only):
 - `versions.tf` — provider and Terraform version constraints.